ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 ## References

-[xv11hacking] - for more information on LIDAR integration
+[xv11hacking] - for even more information on LIDAR integration

 [Revo LDS Whitepaper] - for an article describing Revo LDS, written by the engineers from Neato Robotics.
 XV11 LIDAR is not exactly Revo LDS but they share a lot of design

 [laser specs] - for laser specification from official Neato site

 [laser safety class 1] - for wikipedia entry on laser safety classes

+[JST PH 2.0mm pitch] - the LIDAR connector, 4 pins for data, 2 pins for motor

 [xv11lidar-test] - repository for testing and learning how to work with the LIDAR